ishiland/python-geosupport/README.rst

 python-geosupport
 =================

-python-geosupport is a Python package for using NYC Planning's `Geosupport Desktop Edition™`_.
+python-geosupport is a Python package for using NYC Planning's `Geosupport Desktop Edition`_.

 Getting Started
 ---------------

-1. Download and install Geosupport Desktop Edition for Windows:
+1. Download and install Geosupport Desktop Edition:

    * `Geosupport Desktop Edition for Windows (32-bit)`_
    * `Geosupport Desktop Edition for Windows (64-bit)`_